 The above connection allows the pump to be characterized as a Type 1 model.
 The reason is because with the connection as shown, RLBCD experiences no differential pressure.
 Therefore, it contributes nothing to the case drain leakage.
 Also, with the connection as shown, all the case drain leakage is recirculated and is indistinguishable from the port-to-port leakage inside the pump.
 If the case is drained with external plumbing, then the case drain component of flow can be measured, and RLACD can be determined.
 On the other hand, if the connection is internal, all the leakage is lumped into RLPP.

-In the next issue of “Motion Control,” the subject of applications in which both the pump and motor are reversible will be covered.
+The next installment of “Motion Control” will explore applications in which both the pump and motor are reversible.
 The subject will deal with the hydrostatic transmission (HST) and will show how the Type 2 analytical schematic demonstrates the need for the peripheral equipment to make the HST practical and fully functional.

 Handbook serves electrohydraulic system designers